open-feature/open-feature-operator/docs/flagd_configuration.md

 ## Configuration Merging

-When multiple `FlagdConfigurations` are passed the configurations are merged, the last `CR` will take precedence over the first, with any configuration from the deprecated `FlagDSpec` field of the `FeatureFlagConfiguration` CRD taking the lowest priority.
+When multiple `FlagSourceConfigurations` are passed the configurations are merged, the last `CR` will take precedence over the first, with any configuration from the deprecated `FlagDSpec` field of the `FeatureFlagConfiguration` CRD taking the lowest priority.
 An example of this behavior can be found below:
 ```
     metadata:
         annotations:
             openfeature.dev/enabled: "true"
-            openfeature.dev/flagdconfiguration:"config-A, config-B"
+            openfeature.dev/flagsourceconfiguration:"config-A, config-B"
 ```
 Config-A:
 ```
 apiVersion: core.openfeature.dev/v1alpha2
-kind: FlagdConfiguration
+kind: FlagSourceConfiguration
 metadata:
     name: test-configuration
 spec: